Domain Flipping: Buying & Selling Domains

 Without further ado, let us understand what a domain is.
 A domain refers to the subset of the internet under the control of a particular organization or individual by sharing a common suffix.
 But what is ‘domain flipping’?

-In layman terms, domain flipping means buying and selling domains for a profit.
+In layman terms, domain flipping means buying and selling domains for a profit, and is one of the few domain investing strategies.
 Now there is quite a misconception regarding this particular act as people are of the opinion that hoarding domain names is unethical but that is far from true, as many big names in the domain flipping industry like GoDaddy and Namecheap have emerged recently.

 As far as flipping domains for a profit is concerned, there are certain domain names that are worth a lot of money.
 For instance, Hotel.com and Business.com have been reportedly sold for $11 million and $7 million respectively.
 Now even though coming across such golden domain names seems more like a long shot, you can still make a decent amount of money if you choose to buy and sell domains as a part-time business opportunity.

 Since 2013, more than 183 million domain names have been registered but none of these is used.
 A large chunk of these domain names is hoarded by domain flippers who will then resell these domain names to new buyers.
 Now if you are a newbie in this particular field, the best way to go about flipping domains is to start with a small budget until you gain relevant experience in the field.

 In this article, I will explore 1) the truths about domain flipping you must know, and 2) a step-by-step approach to domain flipping.

 We all use the internet to make video calls, browse websites, connect with our friends and family, but not many of us know the ins and outs of the domain flipping industry.
 Here we have uncovered some hard truths on how domain flipping works and what to expect.

 Domain Flipping Won’t Make You Rich Overnight.